 For example, the case study on the Santa Ana Pueblo explores the decision made by the Pueblo to regain sovereignty of their lands previously leased to non-Indians.
 Their effort to reclaim their lands has had far-reaching cultural and economic impacts.

-The Santa Ana Pueblo Case Study module breaks down the case study and provides tools to build interconnectivity and to identify funding opportunities.
+The corresponding worksheets provide inspiration when building interconnectivity and seeking funding opportunities.

-We encourage you to read each case study and module to give you a broader understanding and perspective of tribal agritourism development.
-When you are done, please also look to our agritourism resource page at aianta.org for more learning tools and funding opportunities.
+We encourage you to read each case study to give you a broader understanding and perspective of tribal agritourism development.
+When you are done, please also look to our agritourism resource page at www. aianta.org/agritourism for more learning tools and funding opportunities.

-I also want to encourage you to explore Native America. travel, the only consumer-facing destination website dedicated to promoting American Indian, Alaska Native and Native Hawaiian tourism without charge to tribal enterprises and tribally owned businesses engaged in tribal tourism - including tribal agritourism.
+I also encourage you to explore NativeAmerica.travel, our consumer website, which provides inspiration, itineraries and ideas for visiting American Indian, Alaska Native and Native Hawaiian destinations.
+Listings on the site are available without charge to tribal enterprises and tribally owned businesses engaged in tribal tourism - including tribal agritourism.